Safeguarding

 • Assessment Details

-You'll be assessed through eight written assignments and a final role play to complete a portfolio of evidence.
-You will also need to be able to collate your portfolio using PDF and send it to your tutor via email.
-Please note you need to be able to write in your mother tongue as the Glossaries are from English into your mother tongue.
+Assessment will consist of eight written assignments and a final role-play, which together form your portfolio of evidence.
+You must be able to compile your portfolio as a PDF and submit it to your tutor via email.
+Additionally, you should be able to write in your mother tongue, as the glossaries you create will involve translating terms from English into your first language.